Tuesday, September 29, 2009

 Motivational M&M's

-When I potty trained Zach I began with the "Potty Train in a Day Method" which actually took about 6 months.
+When I potty trained Zach I began with the "Potty Train in a Day Method," which actually took about six months.
 It was a very frustrating time and the bad mom came out a lot.
 We would be in the bathroom and I would ask him if he needed to go.
-His response was always no then he would proceed to step out onto the carpet and pee.
+His response was always no, and then he would proceed to step out onto the carpet and pee.
 I think the combo of new house/new carpet/new baby brother was not a good mix.
-I was one of those "I'm not going to give my child candy as a reward moms."
-However, after the hugs and kisses and the happy potty dance reward didn't work I thought well maybe a baking size M&M would be alright.
-And alright it was, one for pee and three for poop and IT WORKED!

-Ethan mostly potty trained himself by watching Zach but I was also more relaxed and used Pull-Ups a lot more.
+Ethan mostly potty trained himself by watching Zach, but I was also more relaxed and used Pull-Ups a lot more.
 He did need a little encouragement and it came in the form of Gummy Bears.

-(I am not above paying them for good behavior but they took the M&M thing on first bite.
-Maybe when that wears out well move on to cash.)
+I am not above paying them for good behavior but they took the M&M thing on first bite.
+Maybe when that wears out we'll move on to cash.

+Each morning the boys get 5 M&M's.
 If any of the below behaviors are demonstrated one M&M is taken away.

 Now I just need a way to help the boys be reverent in Sacrament meeting.
-It seems like the older they get the worse they are not better.
+It seems like the older they get the worse they are, not better.

 Wednesday, September 9, 2009